awsdocs/amazon-eks-user-guide/doc_source/dashboard-tutorial.md

 **To connect to the Kubernetes dashboard**

 1. Retrieve an authentication token for the `eks-admin` service account\.
-Copy the `<authentication_token>` value from the output\.
+Copy the `authentication-token` value from the output\.
 You use this token to connect to the dashboard\.

    ```
    kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep eks-admin | awk '{print $1}')